 (2) Includes our 2021 Equity Incentive Plan and 2021 Employee Stock Purchase Plan.
 The number of shares of our common stock reserved for issuance under our 2021 Equity Incentive Plan automatically increases on January 1 of each calendar year, starting on January 1, 2022, and continuing through January 1, 2031, in an amount equal to 5% of the total number of shares of our capital stock outstanding on the last day of the calendar month before the date of each automatic increase, or a lesser number of shares determined by our Board.
-The number of shares of our common stock reserved for issuance under our 2021 Employee Stock Purchase Plan automatically increases on January 1 of each calendar year, starting on January 1, 2022 and continuing through January 1, 2031, by the lesser of (i) 1% of the total number of shares of our common stock outstanding on the last day of the calendar month before the date of shares of our common stock outstanding on the last day of the calendar month before the total number of shares of our common stock reserved for issuance under our 2021 Employee Stock Purchase Plan automatically increases on January 1 of each calendar year, starting on January 1, 2022 and continuing through January 1, 2031, by the lesser of (i) 1% of the total number of shares of our common stock outstanding on the last day of the calendar month before the date of the automatic increase; and (ii) shares; provided that before the date of any such increase, our Board may determine that such increase will be less than the amount set forth in clauses (i) and (ii).
-The Compensation Committee of the Board determined not to effect an increase to the shares available under the 2021 Equity Incentive Plan and the 2021 Employee Stock Purchase Plan.
+The number of shares of our common stock reserved for issuance under our 2021 Employee Stock Purchase Plan automatically increases on January 1 of each calendar year, starting on January 1, 2022 and continuing through January 1, 2031, by the lesser of (i) 1% of the total number of shares of our common stock outstanding on the last day of the calendar month before the date of the automatic increase; and (ii) shares; provided that before the date of any such increase, our Board may determine that such increase will be less than the amount set forth in clauses (i) and (ii).
+The Compensation Committee of the Board determined not to effect an increase to the shares available under the 2021 Equity Incentive Plan and the 2021 Employee Stock Purchase Plan on January 1, 2023.
+No shares have been issued under the 2021 Employee Stock Purchase Plan.